allangg107/OverwatchHeroCompanion-Android/README.md

 # App Logic

-Most of the app logic can be found if you navigate to:
+Most of the app logic can be found by navigating to the following folders:

 app/src/main/java/com/boss/testoverwatchherocompanion (Java files)